Victoriaelisev/PacMan/README.md

 Code Structure
 The HTML code for the Pacman game is contained in the pacman.html file.

+How to Run
+To run this project, simply open the index.html file in a web browser.
+The animation should start automatically.

+Roadmap for Future Improvements
+Add more levels to the game with different layouts and challenges Implement power-ups and enemy ghosts
+Allow users to control Pacman's movement with keyboard input

+License
+This project is licensed under the MIT License.
+See the LICENSE file for more information.

 Conclusion
 I hope you have fun working on this Pacman coding exercise!
 If you have any questions, don't hesitate to ask.